unphased/nexrad-level-2-data/UPGRADE.md

 Because all of the above functions can now be called with a specific scan the `setScan()` function has been removed.
 The alias `setSweep()` has also been removed.

 # Elevation indices
 Elevation indices used with `Level2Data.setElevation(<int>)` is now 1-based to follow the NOAA definition.
 The elevation array is sparse.
 A list of all available elevations is available from `Level2Data.listElevations()`.
-When first parsing the data the elevation is set to 1 by default, which may not contain data when processing chunks. `vcp.record.elevations` now matchesthe 1-based sparse array as well.
+When first parsing the data the elevation is set to 1 by default, which may not contain data when processing chunks. `vcp.record.elevations` now matches the 1-based sparse array as well.

 # Empty data structures
 When processing chunks some data that is typically available in the first chunk may not be present.
 Specifically, you'll see one or more of the following empty data structures.